kantega/htmx-workshop/README.md

 When you click the "Add to cart" button, you should see the text "Added to cart".
 However, the shopping cart in the top right corner is not updated yet.
 Proceed to exercise 2 to fix this.

+If you click the "Add to cart" button twice, you may notice a full page reload on the second click.
+This is because the "add-to-cart-success" page also needs the `hx-post` and `hx-swap` attributes added to the form.

 **Resources**

 - https://htmx.org/docs